Technical 3D Animation

 Think About Your Visual Theme

-A visual theme, professionally called mise-en-scène, refers to a single scene you’ll going to show.
+A visual theme, professionally called mise-en-scène, refers to concepts in a single scene you’ll going to show.
 Just like songs or stories have topics, the video should have one big topic around which revolves its concept.

 Therefore, think carefully about what should be inside a frame.
 Is it only the product?
 Is it the surroundings in which you can find the product when in use?
 These questions will make it easier for the animator to know what will be the base for the video.